 Social media by its very nature is supposed to be, well social.
 It is about getting involved in the conversation and connecting with people you may not ordinarily have had contact with in the past.
 Here are some ideas for your digital marketing content:

 - You have fun at work?
 A team lunch, winning a prestigious award or an in-house award.
 Write about, all of it.
 Pictures are worth 1000 words, or so they say, and social media lends itself to this very well

 - Product launches, refreshes or promotions – digital marketing in its very raw form

 - Surveys, invite your followers to vote on their favourite product within your range

 - User selfies with your product.
 User-generated content is the best form of content; there is nothing better than your customers posing with your product(s) and shouting about how good they are

 - Focus on customer service.
 If you receive positive feedback about your service, post it!

-- The frequency of your posts is important.
+- The frequency of your posts is essential.
 Too many and you will annoy your followers, too few and people will forget about you.
 Use the tools available on many of the social platforms to identify the next time to post.

-UPDATE: Since writing this piece, I think there maybe a number 6 on my list.
+UPDATE: Since writing this piece, I think there may be a number 6 on my list.
 Check out why you should also have an Instagram business account.

 These are my list of ‘sins of digital marketing,’ what’s yours?
 Leave me a comment or drop me a line on Twitter.